anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 # Open your latest site
 taptap --open

-# Delete a specific deployment
+# Delete a specific deployment (with interactive selection)
 taptap --delete
 ```